Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v16-1.md

 ## WindowChrome Updated to Only Allow Aero Glass on Windows 7 and Vista

 In the previous version, Aero glass effects were allowed on Windows 8.x and 10.
-However in Windows 10, they don't render correctly.
+However, in Windows 10, they don't render correctly.
 Unfortunately .NET prevents you from detecting if your app is running in Windows 10, unless you specifically add a special *app.manifest*.
 Since Aero glass isn't really used on Windows 8.x, we updated WindowChrome to only allow Aero glass to be enabled on Windows 7 and Vista, regardless of what the `WindowChrome.IsGlassEnabled` property value is.

 ## RibbonWindow.IsGlassEnabled Is No Longer Nullable and Defaults to False